dropshipping vs affiliate marketing

 Affiliate marketing is where someone promotes a brand's product or service for a commission.
 This might mean showcasing a clothing line or advertising a company's vegetarian meals.

 Instagram is a great place to see affiliate marketing at work.
-People post pictures with tagged products that link directly to the brand’s store.
-Clicking on the product takes you to the brand’s website, where you can buy the item.
+People post pictures with tagged products that link directly to the brand's store.
+Clicking on the product takes you to the brand's website, where you can buy the item.
+TikTok is also a powerful social channel for affiliate marketing, especially with its focus on snappy video content.

 The affiliate marketing model works on commission.
 Affiliates earn a percentage of every sale they drive.
-It’s often a high-profit, low-expense way to do business.

 Parties involved in affiliate marketing